-3A.4 (M SC Criterion 6) The manag ement system operates in a manner appropriate to the objectives of the fishery.
-5.0 90 Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
+3A.4 (M. SC Criterion 6) The manag ement system operates in a manner appropriate to the objectives of the fishery.
+5.0 90

+Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance.

 3A.4.1 Does the system include subsidies that contribute to unsustainable fishing?
+50.0 100

-50.0 100 60 Subsidies exist that may contribute indirectly to unsustainable fishing.
-These are short-term and are in the process of being removed within acceptable timescales.
-Domestically within the US fishery, there are no subsidies that would contribute to unsustainable fishing or ecosystem degradation.
-R29, R40 80 The system is free from subsidies that contribute to unsustainable fishing or ecosystem degradation.
-100 The system has no subsidies that contribute to unsustainable fishing or ecosystem degradation.
+60 Subsidies exist that may contribute Domestically within the US fishery, there are no subsidies that would contribute to unsustainable fishing R29, R40

+indirectly to unsustainable fishing. or ecosystem degradation.

+These are short-term and are in the

+process of being removed within

+acceptable timescales.

+80 The system is free from subsidies

+that contribute to unsustainable

+fishing or ecosystem degradation.

+100 The system has no subsidies that

+contribute to unsustainable fishing

+or ecosystem degradation.